-There is an entrance fee of 200 INR for foreigners and is open from 10am to 5.30pm everyday.
-Photography inside the palace is prohibited, but you can use your camera in the palace grounds.
-The palace is illuminated on Sundays and Public holidays between 7pm and 7.30pm.
+There is an entrance fee of 200 INR for foreigners and is open from 10 am to 5.30 pm every day.
+Photography inside the palace is prohibited, but you can use your camera on the palace grounds.
+The palace is illuminated on Sundays and Public holidays between 7 pm and 7.30 pm.

 Eating and drinking

 The ambiance is great.
-People flock here to chat and have pizzas and pastas, fresh salads, home baked cookies, coffee, fresh juices and smoothies.
+People flock here to chat and have pizzas and pasta, fresh salads, home baked cookies, coffee, fresh juices, and smoothies.
 A bonus is that it is right next to Maya boutique, a lovely shop with herbal soaps and hair products, cotton clothes and yoga gear.

 If you wish to experience a royal dining then head to the Lalitha Mahal Palace Hotel which is in a sprawling beautiful hall in royal, traditional style.
-The restaurant has a soaring 30 foot ceiling with stained glass domed skylights.
-Order the Royal Mysore Silver Thali, which serves various vegetables, breads and sweets on an assortment of lavish brassware.
+The restaurant has a soaring 30-foot ceiling with stained glass domed skylights.
+Order the Royal Mysore Silver Thali, which serves various vegetables, bread, and sweets on an assortment of lavish brassware.
 A perfect place for a fancy dining experience with the family.

-Auto rickshaws (tuk tuks) can be hired on a regular or prepaid basis.
+Auto rickshaws (tuk-tuks) can be hired on a regular or prepaid basis.
 Privately owned taxis and auto rickshaws are the fastest way of commuting inside the city.
-Though a trip to Mysore is incomplete til you take a ride in a tonga (horse carriage) here.
+Though a trip to Mysore is incomplete until you take a ride in a tonga (horse carriage) here.

 Renting a car or taking a cab is convenient, easy and also comfortable to roam around, although it may cost a few bucks more than an auto rickshaw.